-"Scott is as good as it gets in the world of strength and conditioning," Martin said.
+"Scott is as good as it gets in the world of strength and conditioning," Gamecock head coach Frank Martin commented.
 "He brings a commitment to the whole athlete.
 Strength, conditioning, flexibility and nutrition are just some of the things that he helps our student-athletes excel with every day."

-Greenawalt played a major role in helping revitalize the Wildcat program under Bob Huggins (2006-07) and Frank Martin (2007-12), which has posted six consecutive 20-win seasons and has advanced to the postseason in each of the past six seasons, including four trips to the NCAA Tournament.
+Greenawalt played a major role in helping revitalize the Wildcat program under Bob Huggins (2006-07) and Frank Martin (2007-12), which posted six consecutive 20-win seasons and advanced to the postseason in each season he was a part of the program, including four trips to the NCAA Tournament.

 The Wildcats advanced to the Postseason NIT in 2007, Greenawalt's first season on staff, posting an overall record of 23-12.
 Greenawalt played a role in the Wildcats posting their first NCAA Tournament victory since 1988 after posting a 21-12 overall record, including a third-place finish in the Big 12 with a 10-6 mark during the 2007-08 season.
 The finish in league play was the highest for the Wildcats since the inception of the league.

 The 2008-09 squad posted 22 wins and earned an at-large bid to the Postseason NIT, which set the stage for a record-setting season in 2009-10, when the team posted a school-record 29 wins, en route to the program's first NCAA Tournament Elite Eight appearance in over two decades.
 The Wildcats defeated six ranked opponents that season, and concluded the year ranked in the Top 10 in both the ESPN/USA Today Coaches Top 25 Poll (No. 7) and the Associated Press Top 25 Poll (No. 7).